I Clicked the Send Button, Now What?

 3. The recipient’s email retrieves (downloads the message) using POP, “Post Office Protocol”,

 After message creation, in step one above, an email message goes through other routes which can determine its deliverability.
 The hosting provider’s software should validate the sender as someone who has permission to mail out from the list.
 If the senders’ email address is confirmed as an approved sender, the email moves to the next step.
 If the email address is found to be blocked, then the journey of your email ends here.

-Using Dundee Internet’s mailing list services –If you find your IP has become blacklisted don’t panic just fill out a support ticket and our qualified support team will contact global blacklists (SpamHaus, SPAMCop) to whitelist your IP.
+Using Dundee Internet’s mailing list services –If you find your IP has become blacklisted don’t panic just fill out a support ticket and our qualified support team will contact global blacklists (SpamHaus, SpamCop) to whitelist your IP.
 If this is something you prefer to avoid entirely you may want to consider using a dedicated IP.
-Not using Dundee Internet Mailing List Services, but another ESP like MailChimp or Aurea, check with them if your list is blacklisted.
+Not using Dundee Internet Mailing List Services, but another ESP like MailChimp check with them if your list is blacklisted.

-If the recipient’s server determines it is safe to accept your email it is them inspected by the email provider for content, scored and then sorted.
+If the recipient’s server determines it is safe to accept your email it is then inspected by the email provider for content, scored and then sorted.
 There are three places your emails can end up the inbox, spam box, or quarantine.
 If your emails spam score is found to be high, it will end up in quarantine where the server’s administrator will monitor and usually delete.
 If your spam score is moderate it will end up in your recipient’s spam box.
 If your spam score is low or sent from a trusted email address it will land in the all-important inbox.

 If you find that your emails are not reaching their target destination there are many steps during email delivery where emails can become blocked.
 Just follow the ” mail with your ESP “steps to determine what is keeping your email from delivery and you can troubleshoot deliverability issues!

 - Need help? contact Dundee for assistance: email@example.com